Rise to Success: Career Highlights of CM Punk

 2002: IWC Heavyweight Champion

-In 2002, CM Punk became the International Wrestling Cartel (IWC) Heavyweight Champion in Monroeville, Pennsylvania.
+In 2002, CM Punk became the International Wrestling Cartel (IWC) Heavyweight Champion, in Monroeville, Pennsylvania.

-In 2002, CM Punk signed with Ring of Honor (ROH), marking a significant step in his wrestling career.
+In 2002, CM Punk joined Ring of Honor (ROH).

-November 2003: Feud Settled with Raven
+November 2003: Feud with Raven Concludes

-2003: Joins The Gathering
+2003: Returns to TNA and Joins The Gathering

 March 2004: Quits TNA